lemfn64/Unity-Project-Basic-Template/README.md

 ```

 ## Opening the Project
 This project was created using `2020.3.17f1`.
 When you open this project in Unity, Unity may say that it needs to upgrade the project.
 Given this is a bare-bones project, this is a safe action and you may allow Unity to continue.
-Overall, your entire team should be using the **same version of Unity**.
+Overall, everyone collaborating on this repository should be using the **same version of Unity**.

 ## Adding pre and post-commit scripts
 Download the scripts from the link below and paste them into `<your_repo>/.git/hooks/`